How To Choose (The Best) Dash Cam: 2026 Buying Guide

 Below, Nexar goes over how to choose a dash cam.
 Whether you're a rideshare driver or a college student in a busy metropolitan area, reading this article before making your purchase is an invaluable decision.

-What are the different types of dashboard camera?
+What are the different types of dashboard cameras?

 First, before we let you know about how to choose a dash cam, let's go over the different types of dash cams.